Skip to content

 Error

-When initializing the SDK RUM Configuration, configure enableAutoTrackError to enable automatic collection, or use the following methods for manual addition.
+In the SDK initialization RUM Configuration, configure enableAutoTrackError to enable automatic collection, or manually add using the following methods.

 Usage Method